fyxnl/RSR/README.md

 This is the official PyTorch implementation of CID
 ## Abstract:
 Restoring images in haze scenes is a challenging but widely concerned topic in computer vision.
-The mainstream learning-based approaches primarily obtain the enhanced model by relying on the distribution of training data from the specific scenes, causing poor generalization (even invalid) when encountering previously unseen real-world hazy images.
+The mainstream learning-based approaches primarily obtain the enhanced model by relying on the distribution of training data from the specific scenes, causing poor generalization (even invalid) when encountering previously unseen real-world hazy images.
 The main obstacle lies in the domain migration conundrums caused by the distribution differences across different hazy scenarios.